IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-animations.md

 Animations allows you to ease-in the series as it loads a new data source.
 The available animation differs depending on the type of series involved.
 For example, the column series animates by rising from the x-axis, a line series animates by drawing from the origin of y-axis.

-Animations are disabled in the $ProductName$ chart component, but they can be enabled by setting the `IsTransitionInEnabled` property to true.
+Animations are disabled in the $ProductName$ Charts, but they can be enabled by setting the `IsTransitionInEnabled` property to true.
 From there, you can set the `TransitionInDuration` property to determine how long your animation should take to complete and the `TransitionInMode` to determine the type of animation that takes place.

 ## $PlatformShort$ Chart Animation Example